 Observe and mentor umpires actively throughout the season.

-Offer assistance to the Local League's tournaments particularly large or multi-park events
+Offer assistance to the Local League's tournaments particularly large or multi-park events.

 SECTION 9 – Past President – ONE (1) YEAR TERM ONLY AFTER A NEW PRESIDENT IS ELECTED

 The Past President holds a position on the Board of Directors for a term of one year after a new President is elected.
 The role of the Past President is to assist with league turnover.